KNOW WHAT YOU WANT

 Decide what you’re wanting to get from your session.
 Do you have a specific area where you’re planning to hang your prints?
 Are you wanting your photos to be printed in a particular way, such as ready to frame, or on canvas or wood?

 Are you hoping for digital files that you can save as backups in case you need them again down the road?

 Carefully check what’s included in your session fee.
 Will you receive a specific number of portraits?
 Will they be given only as print products or will you receive digital files as well?
 What is the specific price for additional photos if you want to purchase more?
 (This is especially important in those packages that only include 5-10 photos, as the price for additional photos may be surprising).
-Does the photographer have the ability to print products for you, and what are the prices of those products?
+Does the photographer offer quality products for you to purchase, and what are the prices of those products?